 The vast majority of those articles won't be read.
-The vast majority of them are – let's just be real – shit.
+The vast majority of them are – let's be real – crap.

 A small portion are read by 100 people.
 A smaller portion are read by 1,000 people.
 And a few get noticed by “influencers”, syndicated on massive publications and are shared thousands of times.

 So how do you make sure that your writing doesn't just end up in the pile of “content” that slowly drifts out to sea?
-How do you make sure your articles are part of the latter three groups (ideally the latter two)?
+How do you write the 1% of articles that will get you traffic and conversions?

 Well, you write shit people actually want to read.

-Creating shit that people actually want to read (or listen to or watch or gaze at vapidly) is one of the main ingredients in the “content” marketing cake, and without it you have no engagement, no fans, no clients and no sales.
+Creating shit that people actually want to read (or listen to or watch or gaze at) is one of the main ingredients in the “content” marketing cake, and without it you have no engagement, no fans, no clients and no sales.

 My writing is a decade in the making and is still a huge work in progress, but I'm learning and I know some of these tips will turn your writing around.